Frequently asked questions

 How do I open a UK bank account?

-- We will help you when you arrive.
-Only after you have fully registered can you open an account.
+- Only after you have fully registered can you open an account, guidance will be given during orientation.

 How can I get my student email address?